 Modifies the amount of time, as a delta time, that a volume will remain in the TRANSITION state before moving to the FREE state.
 Use the standard OpenVMS delta time format to specify a delta time for the transition duration.

-Specify /NOTRANSITION\TIME to put the volume immediately into the FREE state.
-If not specified, the existing transition time in the volume record is used.
+If not specified, the existing transition time in the volume record is used, and if none, the default transition time in the domain record is used.